Top 10 best plug-in hybrids 2022

 Skoda is renowned for great value, and you could argue that the Superb is the clearest manifestation of that.
 It may be one of the brand’s more expensive models but it offers the space and refinement of a BMW 5 Series or Mercedes E-Class for the price of a Vauxhall Insignia.
 You get a lot of room and a lot of equipment, plus a range of engines ranging from the economical to the surprisingly powerful.

-The newest engine to join the line-up is a plug-in hybrid, which wears an ‘iV’ badge on the bootlid.
-Like the Volkswagen Passat GTE, you get a 1.4-litre petrol engine with electrical assistance and the promise of 188mpg.
-Up to 34 miles of electric-only driving is possible, while the Superb iV’s tiny CO2 figure means it’ll be a hit with fleet buyers, which explains why Skoda expects the iV to make up a quarter of Superb sales.
+In line with other electrified models in the Skoda range such as the Enyaq SUV, the plug-in hybrid variant of the Superb is labelled with an ‘iV’ badge on the bootlid.
+Here, you get the same 1.4-litre petrol engine as in the Volkswagen Passat GTE, which benefits from electrical assistance and promises up to 188mpg.
+The Superb iV offers around 34 miles of electric-only driving range and its tiny CO2 figure means it’ll be a hit with fleet buyers; this explains why Skoda expects the iV to make up a quarter of Superb sales.

 The declining popularity of diesel means the 330e could become a very important member of the BMW 3 Series line-up.
 When the lithium-ion battery is fully charged, you should be able to manage up to 41 miles of electric driving, which few other hybrids can match.
 Its claimed figures of 138mpg and 39g/km of CO2 might not always be achievable in real driving but the low CO2 rate means company-car tax is much lower than for the 320d or 330i.